 There is another way, which is a little more intuitive.
 It is an alternative and gives you more control over the color.
 It is a more precise way to apply the HSL effects, as each color isn’t exactly one color.

-The Green and Yellow images we used above isn’t exactly Green and Yellow.
+The green and yellow in the image we used above aren’t exactly green and yellow.
 They are a mixture of different hues, saturation, and luminance.

 Some colors will raise or lower faster.
 That means there are more of that color present where you placed your mouse.

-The HSL tool is a quick and effective way to modify colours in Lightroom.
-It’s up to you to do it subtly or to turn your image’s colours inside out.
+The HSL color sliders is a quick and effective way to modify colors in Lightroom.
+It’s up to you to do it subtly or to turn your image’s colors inside out.
 You have the option for both.

 You should also try our Effortless Editing with Lightroom course to master all the editing tools in Lightroom!